propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.0.5 - 2023-12-22 =
+* Added more styling controls to Elementor Search Form widget
+* Added new filters to features and excerpt ('propertyhive_property_post_excerpt' and 'propertyhive_property_features') for use by new AI add on
+* Added reference number to list of supported REST API field
+* Reduced the number of database JOINS in similar properties shortcode to improve query efficiency
+* Use wp_remote_get() instead of file_get_contents() when getting pro features to enhance compatibility with various server configurations
+* Ensure 'propertyhive_applicant_requirements_form_fields' filter is always passed 2 parameters
+* Added Jamaica to list of countries in International settings
+* Corrected PHP warning about undefined variable when saving property and 'Contacts' module has been disabled

 = 2.0.4 - 2023-12-06 =
 * Cater for Divi templates where set to show for properties but no body.
 In this case still load Property Hive templates